 - · Focus lock also locks exposure (AE). - The focus frame does not appear on the display when the Touch Shutter is enabled (On).

 Turning on Image Review (Review)

 Enter the "REC Mode" → MENU → Review

-While Review is turned on, the camera will display an image immediately after it is recorded.
+While Review is turned on, the camera will display a image for about one second immediately after you press the shutter button to record it.